When designing an investment portfolio, one of the factors you must consider is your investment time horizon.

 As we explained in this article, UK shares have never lost money over a 25-year horizon.
 Therefore if the game is extended to 25 rounds, the % risk of loss becomes virtually zero.

-- The time horizon is the length of time you can be sure you don’t need access to invested monies
+The 'time horizon' is the length of time you do not need access to invested funds.

-- Volatile investments such as equities may have high ‘expected returns’ but are likely to deviate from this expectation in the short term.
+Volatile investments such as equities may have high 'expected returns' but are highly likely to deviate from this expectation in the short term.

-- Failure to factor in your time horizon could lead to disappointing returns or even losses at the point you need to access your funds.
+Failure to factor your time horizon into your investing choices could lead to disappointing returns or even losses at the point you need to access your funds.

-- Consider splitting your money into two portfolios with different time horizons, if you only anticipate using a portion of it in the short term.
-This will allow you to still benefit from higher returning asset classes.
+Consider splitting your money into two portfolios with different time horizons, if you only anticipate using a portion of it in the short term.
+This will allow you to still benefit from higher returning asset classes for the portion that can remain untouched.

 Next article: How to Buy Shares and Invest in the Stock Market